UAE Traditional Dress

 Agal

 The Agal is an ornament worn by Emirati men to hold Ghutrah on its head.
 Spelted as Iqal, Egal, or Igal.
 This cord is black and is seen twice as often.
 Specific Agals are worn on the grounds of social class and on multiple occasions.
 When worn, it is a vast circular band pliable into two circles.
 Agals in informal contexts are not worn.
 However, Agal cannot be skipped on formal occasions.
 They also shape an esthetic aspect and the functional component of holding the Gutra.
 Emirati agals are one of the Uae traditional dress for men, and it has at their back two cords or two cords and their end a few tassels.
-The chord numbers available are the Emirati agals range from country to country.
+The chord numbers available are the Emirati agals, which range from country to country.

 Bisht